Categorical Koszul duality: The dg nerve and its adjoint

 \subsection{The dg nerve of an algebra}

 As a warm-up, we express the dg nerve of a dg algebra in terms of its bar construction.
 We will find that it is given by a simplicial Maurer-Cartan set.
 Let $\ground$ be a field for now.

 We introduce the cosimplicial coalgebra $n \mapsto C_{*}(\Delta^{n}, \ground)$ given by the normalized chains on the standard $n$-simplex.
 The coalgebras $C_{*}(\Delta^{n})$ are not conilpotent, but we may form a conilpotent quotient by identifying all the grouplike elements.
-In other words, the inclusion from $\dgco$ into all dg coalgebras has a left adjoint $Q$.
+More generally, given an arbitrary dg coalgebra $C$, form a noncounital coalgebra $C/C_0$ by quotienting out its coradical $C_0$, and add a one-dimensional space spanned by a group-like element (to make it counital).
+The resulting coalgebra $Q(C)$ will be conilpotent.
+The functor $Q$ is easily seen to be left adjoint to the inclusion from $\dgco$ into all dg coalgebras.
 We write $\Hom(\Delta, -)$ for the functor $\Hom_{\cuco}(QC_{*}(\Delta^{\bullet}), -)$ whose faces and degeneracies are induced by the corresponding maps on simplices.

 \begin{lem} There is a Quillen adjunction $C_{*}: \qCat^{0} \rightleftarrows \cuco: \Hom(\Delta, -)$. \end{lem} \begin{proof} As we may write the usual reduced chain coalgebra as $C_{*}(K) = \colim_{\Delta K} C_{*}(\Delta^{n})$ we have an adjunction $Q \circ C_{*}: \sSet \rightleftarrows \dgco: \Hom(QC_{*}(\Delta^{\bullet}), -)$.
 This factors through reduced simplicial sets $C_{*}: \sSet^{0} \rightleftarrows \dgco: \Hom(QC_{*}(\Delta^{\bullet}), -)$.